jtprince/ruby_gtk3_tutorial/basics.md

 Each attribute is accessed by name (e.g., "angle") but can be set with the rubyish angle= method or the more Gtk-ish set_angle(value).

+For nearly all widgets, you can specify the name and value of any number of properties as keyword arguments when creating an instance of that widget.
-Most widgets will accept a hash to initialize their values, but label only expects a single string.
-We can easily extend a label's behavior to be more consistent with what we would expect since Ruby has open classes.
+Gtk::Label, however, only accepts a single string.
+We can easily extend the behavior to be more consistent with what we would expect since Ruby has open classes.

 ```ruby
 class Gtk::Label